selfire1/BibleGateway-to-Obsidian/README.md

 <a href="https://www.buymeacoffee.com/joschua" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" height= "48" width="173"></a>

-### Translations
+### Locales

 You can contribute by translating this script into your language.

-- [ ] Translate name of the Bible, its books and abbreviations ([line 62](https://github.com/selfire1/BibleGateway-to-Obsidian/blob/97f873132dceb2504b765056914bd3dd927f6691/bg2obs.sh#L62))
-- [ ] Optional: Translate `README.md`

-Pull requests are welcome, or send me a message and I will implement your translation.
+Copy the [locales/en](https://github.com/selfire1/BibleGateway-to-Obsidian/tree/main/locales/en) folder and rename it with the relevant language tag.
+Add the translations in a `books.txt`, `booksAbbr.txt`, `booksAbbrShort.txt` and `name.txt` files.